pagsmile/pagsmile.github.io/en/api/DriectCreditdo.md

     "info":{"trade_no":"2017111507382427391","currency":"BRL","amount":1000,"out_trade_no":"test-001","trade_status":"TRADE_SUCCESS"}
     }
 ```
-    Trade_status has three states TRADE_SUCCESS success TRADE_REFUSED payment is rejected by the bank TRADE_RISK_CONTROL payment is reviewed within 2 hours to 2 days of review
+    Trade_status has three states TRADE_SUCCESS success TRADE_REFUSED payment is rejected by the bank TRADE_RISK_CONTROL  payment is being reviewed and will take between 2 hours to 2 days.
 >## Failed sample

 ```